Don’t Let Your Tax Attributes Die With You

 If there is insufficient taxable income to offset with the NOL carryback, the next step would be to consider areas where the taxpayer could generate income or gains to utilize the tax attributes that would expire.
 Some possible ways to accelerate income or gains to use up a taxpayer’s NOL, capital loss and passive activity losses would include:

-- Consider selling appreciated property to a related party to generate gain to the seller and a higher tax basis in the property to the related party.
-If the property is held for sale or inventory property, the sale would generate ordinary income that can be absorbed by the NOL carryover.
-If investment property is sold, it would be a capital gain to the seller to absorb capital losses.
+2. Consider selling appreciated property to a related party to generate gain to the seller and a higher tax basis in the property to the related party.
+If the property is held for sale or is inventory-type property, the sale would generate ordinary income that can be absorbed by the NOL carryover.
+If investment property is sold, it would generate a capital gain to the seller in order to absorb capital losses first and then could be offset by the NOL if the capital gains exceed the capital losses.
 Be aware that if the property is depreciable in the hands of the related party acquirer, IRC Section 1239 would recast all of the gain as ordinary income to the seller.

-- If there is cash within the entity, typically we would advise our client not to distribute an amount in excess of the members’ or shareholders’ tax basis in the entity.
+5. If there is cash within the entity, typically we would advise our client not to distribute an amount in excess of the members’ or shareholders’ tax basis in the entity.
 In a situation such as this, consider distributing the cash to the members or shareholders even if it is in excess of their tax basis to generate taxable gain for the individuals.
-This would move the cash out of the company and hopefully away from the claims of the entity’s creditors.
+This would move the cash out of the company and hopefully away from the claims of the entity’s creditors while generating either capital gain or ordinary income (depending on the facts of the situation) that may be offset by the capital loss carryforward and NOL carryforward.

-- Consider opportunities to fix ownership structural problems from the past.
+6. Consider opportunities to fix ownership structural problems from the past.
 One common structural problem that taxpayers encounter is when they title ownership of real property in an S Corporation rather than in an LLC or partnership.
 Typically the owners would keep the property within the S Corporation in order to avoid triggering a deemed sale of the property upon its distribution to the shareholders.
 However, one way to have the flexibility with respect to the property in the future is to distribute the property out of the S Corporation, triggering the deemed sale of the property within the S Corporation at its fair market value.
 The resulting gain would be taxable to the shareholders but the property’s basis would be stepped up to the appreciated value to reduce the gain recognition in the future (or to generate current depreciation deductions based on this higher tax basis).
+This would also work for real estate that is owned in a C Corporation, but the resulting taxable gain would be taxed at the C corporation level and most probably subject to tax at the shareholder level (due to the two tiers of tax paid on a distribution from a C Corporation).

-- Actual distributions to a traditional IRA owner generally are taxed as ordinary income in the taxable year in which the distribution is received under IRC Section 408(d)(1).
-Therefore, if a taxpayer has a traditional IRA, the distribution from the traditional IRA (or rollover to a Roth IRA) has two benefits in the situation where a taxpayer has an NOL.
+7. Actual distributions to a traditional IRA owner generally are taxed as ordinary income in the taxable year in which the distribution is received under IRC Section 408(d)(1).
+Therefore, if a taxpayer has a traditional IRA, the distribution from the traditional IRA (or a rollover to a Roth IRA) has two benefits in the situation where a taxpayer has an NOL.
 First, it will generate ordinary income for the taxpayer to absorb some of the NOL.
-Second, it will not be taxable as ordinary income to the beneficiaries of the estate when they use these funds under the income in respect of a decedent rule of IRC Section 691.
+Second, it will not be taxable as ordinary income to the beneficiaries of the estate when they withdraw these funds from the traditional IRA under the income in respect of a decedent rule of IRC Section 691.